Jay Hartzell

-Jay C. Hartzell is an American economist and the 30th President of The University of Texas at Austin.
-Additionally, he holds the Centennial Chair in Business Education Leadership and the Trammell Crow Regents Professor in Business at UT Austin.
+Jay Carter Hartzell (born September 1, 1969) is an American economist, currently serving as the 11th president of Southern Methodist University.
+He was previously the 30th President of the University of Texas at Austin, holding office from 2020 to 2025.

-Education and career
+Early life and education

 Hartzell was born in Kansas and grew up in Oklahoma.
 He graduated from Trinity University in San Antonio cum laude with a B.S. in business administration and economics.
-After receiving a doctorate in finance from UT Austin, he served as an assistant professor of finance at New York University's Stern School of Business.
+After receiving a doctorate in finance from UT Austin, he served as a tenure-track assistant professor of finance at New York University's Stern School of Business between 1998 and 2001.

-The University of Texas at Austin
+University of Texas at Austin

 In 2001, Hartzell returned to UT Austin as a faculty member in the McCombs School of Business.
 Since then, he has served in various capacities, including as the senior associate dean for academic affairs, the executive director of the business school's Real Estate Finance and Investment Center, and as the chair of UT Austin's finance department.
 In 2016, he was named dean of the McCombs School of Business.
 As dean, Hartzell launched the Goff Real Estate Labs, elevated the Canfield Business Honors program and opened Rowling Hall, the home of UT Austin's MBA program.
 He helped create many significant partnerships with colleges and schools across campus including the Dell Medical School, the College of Fine Arts, the College of Liberal Arts, the College of Natural Sciences and the Moody College of Communication.
 He established the position of Associate Dean of Diversity and Inclusion at the McCombs School and the McCombs Diversity and Inclusion Committee.
 He also established McCombs’ one-year Master of Science in Finance degree, created the Undergraduate Real Estate Certificate Program and oversaw the completion of the fundraising, construction and opening of Rowling Hall, a 500,000-square-foot graduate business facility.